pimutils/vdirsyncer/docs/api.rst

 - ``type`` defines which kind of storage is defined.
 See :ref:`storages`.

+- ``read_only`` defines whether the storage should be regarded as a read-only storage, defaulting to ``False``.
+Setting this to ``True`` effectively means synchronization will discard any changes made to the other side.

 - Any further parameters are passed on to the storage class.

 .. _storages: